-The Department intends to award pass-through grants for projects which advance Comprehensive Water Resource Management (CWRM).
-Under CWRM, the Department will evaluate the water resources management issues of each region to ensure that identified problems are addressed comprehensively and holistically, with the most efficient and effective use of both regulatory and non-regulatory tools and partnerships, to achieve measureable environmental outcomes.
+The Department will evaluate the water resources management issues of each region to ensure that identified problems are addressed comprehensively and holistically, with the most efficient and effective use of both regulatory and non-regulatory tools and partnerships, to achieve measureable environmental outcomes.
 The Department, along with its partners, invested significant resources in characterizing the causes of water quality impairments in several watersheds and has found that reducing nonpoint source (NPS) pollution will be key to meeting water quality objectives in those watersheds.
-In addition, there are also overarching issues, specifically, addressing combined sewer overflows (CSOs) and improving resiliency to storm events like Superstorm Sandy, which will be advanced by implementing NPS pollution reduction strategies, including green infrastructure, living shorelines and environmental education.
+In addition, there are also overarching issues, specifically, addressing combined sewer overflows (CSOs) and improving resiliency to storm events like Superstorm Sandy, which will be advanced by implementing NPS pollution.
 Therefore, under this request for proposals (RfP), the Department is requesting proposals from eligible entities for the purpose of implementing: